ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 =================================
 Generating the forecast experiment requires three steps:

-* :ref:`Set experiment parameters <ExptConfig>`
+#. :ref:`Set experiment parameters <ExptConfig>`
-* :ref:`Set Python and other environment parameters <SetUpPythonEnv>`
+#. :ref:`Set Python and other environment parameters <SetUpPythonEnv>`
-* :ref:`Run a script to generate the experiment workflow <GenerateWorkflow>`
+#. :ref:`Run a script to generate the experiment workflow <GenerateWorkflow>`

 The first two steps depend on the platform being used and are described here for each Level 1 platform.
-Users will need to adjust the instructions to their machine if they are working on a Level 2-4 platform.
+Users will need to adjust the instructions to reflect their machine configuration if they are working on a Level 2-4 platform.
 Information in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>` can help with this.

 .. _ExptConfig: